eth-brownie/brownie/docs/api-types.rst

 types.types
 ===========

+.. py:attribute:: brownie.types.types

-The ``brownie.types.types`` module contains data types that are unique to Brownie.
+The ``types`` module contains data types that are unique to Brownie.

 StrictDict
 ----------